Percona-Lab/percona-openshift/README.md

 To scale an existing depoyment you can use `kubectl scale --replicas=5 statefulsets/rsnode` - this will scale the total amount of nodes to 5 (That is 1 master and 4 slaves)

+#### ProxySQL service over Percona ReplicaSet

+Deployment `proxysql-replicaset.yaml` will create ProxySQL service and automatically configure to handle a traffic to Percona XtraDB Cluster service.
+The service to handled is defined in line: `- -service=replicaset1`

 TODO:
-- [ ] Create ProxySQL service to handle master-slaves deployments
+- [X] Create ProxySQL service to handle master-slaves deployments
 - [ ] Encrypted connections from ProxySQL to MySQL servers
 - [ ] Encrypted connections from clients to MySQL servers